 Douglas Hooker leads the Atlanta Regional Commission (ARC), the regional planning agency for the 10-county, 71-city Atlanta region.
 ARC’s purpose is to serve as “an innovation conduit” for metro Atlanta’s regional growth challenges.
 The agency facilitates local government and community initiatives to focus on community development, transportation and mobility, water and natural resources, arts and culture, aging and health resources, workforce development, and community-oriented research and analytics.

-In his career he has worked for public sector and private sector organizations, among them: the City of Atlanta’s Department of Public Works (where he led the agency through the 1996 Olympic Games), the State Road & Tollway Authority (SRTA), Georgia Power, Bio-Lab, Inc., and Atkins Engineering (formerly PBS&J).
-He has worked as a design engineer, engineering project manager, finance and administrative director, and a business development and marketing executive – working on important regional projects in the areas of energy, education, transportation, transit, and water.
+Doug’s career has spanned public and private sector organizations, including: the City of Atlanta’s Department of Public Works (Commissioner), the Georgia State Road & Tollway Authority (Executive Director), Bio-Lab, Inc. (Director of Finance & Administration), Atkins Engineering (formerly PBS&J, VP for Marketing & Business Development), and Georgia Power.
+Throughout his career, he has work on important regional and local projects in the areas of energy, education, transportation, transit, and water.

-Doug holds a Bachelor of Mechanical Engineering degree and a Master of Science (in Technology & Science Policy) degree from Georgia Tech, as well as a Masters of Business Administration from Emory University’s Goizueta Business School.
-He is married to Patrise Perkins-Hooker.
-In his spare time he likes playing in a community band, composing music, reading and spending time with his grandchildren.
+Doug holds a Bachelor of Mechanical Engineering degree and a Master of Science (Technology & Science Policy) degree from Georgia Tech, as well as a Masters of Business Administration from Emory University’s Goizueta Business School.
+He is married to Patrise Perkins-Hooker, who is also a Tech and Emory alumna.
+They have two children and several grandchildren.